Nonlinear Control Allocation: A Learning Based Approach: Conclusion

 \subsection{Artificial Neural Networks (ANNs)}

-Artificial Neural Networks (ANNs) are self-learning algorithms that are created in such a way as to mimic the way a human brain investigates and processes information using an interlocked mesh of neurons.
-ANNs are substantial layered computation paradigms consisting of simple processing elements that can solve problems which are deemed complex in nature by human or statistical standards, given that enough learning data sets are available for training.
-In the past few years, the adaptive nature and excellent function approximation capability of ANNs have led to their prevalent use in a variety of applications \cite{Goodfellow2016,Haykin2010}.

-Structure of an ANN consists of multiple layers of artificial neurons.
+An Artificial Neural Network (ANN) consists of multiple layers of artificial neurons.
 Each neuron receives a vector from the previous layer as its input; and applies an affine transformation followed by a static nonlinear activation function.
-Therefore, the output of $i$th layer is defined as,
+In this work the final layer doesn't have any activation function.
+Therefore, the network can be defined as,

 If the network has $s_{i-1}$ neurons in $(i-1)$-th layer, and $s_i$ neurons in $i$th layer, then $\Theta_i\in\R{s_i\times s_{i-1}}$ is the weight matrix, and $b_i\in\R{s_i}$ is the bias term. $\phi:\R{s_i}\mapsto\R{s_i}$ is nonlinear activation function.
 The final output ($a_N$) of the nested functions showcase the successive connections of an $N$-layered ANN, where $a_0$ is the input vector.